mn-lauren/mn-lauren/README.md

 A hobbyist at heart.

 I have always loved tweaking Tumblr themes and curious about the concept and framework behind amazing portfolio/landing pages.
-Now that I do have spare time to learn web development, I decided to go through freeCodeCamp online curriculum.
+Now that I do have spare time to learn web development, I decided to go through freeCodeCamp, Grasshopper and The Odin Project online curriculum.
+For now, I'm only focusing on Responsive Web Design and building practice portfolio.

 *   🌍  I'm based in Jakarta, Indonesia
 *   🧠  I'm learning HTML, CSS and JavaScript